chris-misa/contools-ping/README.md

   1) Is 'time' reporting correct statistics: there should be socket snd/rcv, no?
   2) Can this script be generalized: execute an arbitrary procedure from host and from container?
+  3) Probably there is an overhead to all this sub-shelling: perhaps would be better to run the whole script under sudo?

 For larger data / experiment management: